That’s right. You are kicking cancer’s butt while you sleep.

 - Use the bed for two things ONLY. hint: the first thing is sleep.
 We’ll let you guess the second.

 - No technology 30 minutes before sleep.
 If you absolutely have to check your phone before bed, then make sure your Night Shift setting is turned ON.
 I have mine set to follow the sunrise and sunset.
-This decreases the amount of wake-cycle inducing blue light I come into contact when the sun is down.
+This decreases the amount of wake-cycle inducing blue light I come into contact with when the sun is down.

 - Try valerian root tea in the evening.
 Valerian root is a natural sleep-aid.